 TYPES OF SEAMS

 SIMPLE EDGE SEAM: Ideal for lightly loaded exterior seams.
 Easiest to seam seal (single line on exterior only).
-Down proof, soft & flexible, about 70% of fabric strength.
+Down proof, soft and flexible, maintains about 70% of fabric strength.
 Double stitch may be used for security but does not increase strength.

-INSERT SEAM: Variation on simple flat lap used to attach an edge in middle of a panel, such as baffles in sleeping bags.
+INSERT SEAM: Variation on simple flat lap used to attach an edge in middle of a panel.

 TUCK STITCH: A variation on insert seam that hides the thread on outside, makes a stiff, lumpy seam and puts exterior fabric loads directly on thread.

 EXTERIOR EDGES: Folded in, makes a neat balanced seam with minimum bulk.